-- 5-Year Plan to End Homelessness: Partnership between the Arizona Department of Veterans’ Services and U.S. Department of Veterans Affairs, as well as numerous community partners, in coordination with the national plan.
+- 5-Year Plan to End Homelessness: Partnership between the Arizona Department of Veterans’ Services and the U.S. Department of Veterans Affairs, as well as numerous community partners, in coordination with the national plan.

 - Arizona National Guard Be Resilient Program: Implemented in 2011 under the leadership of Major General Hugo E. Salazar, The Adjutant General, this program focused on building resilience, crisis response, stress first aid and connection to external resource via the Coalition.

-- Arizona National Guard/Vet Center Memorandum of Understanding: This partnership engaged the Mobile Vet Center to provide on-site response to stress, crisis and traumatic events that occurred within Arizona National Guard units.
+- Arizona National Guard/Vet Center Memorandum of Understanding: This partnership engaged the Mobile Vet Center to provide an on-site response to stress, crisis and traumatic events that occurred within Arizona National Guard units.

-- Arizona Roadmap to Veteran Employment: Engages job seekers, employment service providers, employers and the community to connect service members, veterans and their families to employment opportunities, training and resources.
+- Arizona Roadmap to Veteran Employment: Engages job seekers, employment service providers, employers, and the community to connect service members, veterans and their families to employment opportunities, training, and resources.

 - Vetting Process: Using Arizona’s innovative Guidelines for CARE, a partner vetting process serves as the gateway to the Military/Veteran Resource Network.

-Additional recognition, and national conference and convening participation highlights include:
+Additional recognition and national conference and convening participation highlights include:

 - Arizona’s Be Connected program was presented in a breakout session at the 2017 VA/DoD Suicide Prevention Conference in Denver, CO.